wp-cli/handbook/commands/transient/get.md

 \---

 [\--network]
-: Get the value of the network transient, instead of the single site.
+: Get the value of a network|site transient.
+On single site, this is is a specially-named cache key.
+On multisite, this is a global cache (instead of local to the site).

 ### EXAMPLES